-SIVAC - Supplier Industry and Value Creation
+SIVAC - Supplier Industry and Value Creation (completed)

 SIVAC is studying the Norwegian petroleum-related supply industry and its impact on innovation in the oil and gas sector and value creation in the Norwegian economy.